Q. How do I get a suitcase?

 A. We send donations to health clinics and hospitals.
 We will try to send you to a location close to where you will be staying and provide you with all the information needed to deliver the donations, but you are responsible for getting the donations to the designated recipient.
 The intention is the get the suitcases to those in most need so please DO NOT leave them with your resort doctor or give them to another party for delivery other than the facility in need.

 Q. Is it easy to make the delivery?

-A. Typically it is quite easy, however it may require a few hours to travel to your destination and find the recipient of the donations.
+A. Typically it is quite easy, however it may require time to travel to your destination and find the recipient of the donations.
 To speed things up, we have a detailed list of delivery destinations and will do our best to make this as easy for you as possible.